jameselliothart/resume/JamesHartResume.md

 **Credera** – Houston, TX
 *05/2019 – 10/2019*

-Collaborate with clients to solve their technological challenges and contribute to a culture of continuous learning:

 - Provided expert support for a large-scale MS Dynamics CRM installation, ensuring system stability and performance
 - Led company-wide DevOps tutorials, sharing best practices and enhancing team skills in CI/CD processes
 - **Tools**: PowerShell, MSSQL, Jenkins, Octopus Deploy, New Relic, PRTG